jinglescode/torchsignal/README.md

 # torchsignal: a signal processing library for PyTorch

+The torchsignal package consists of datasets, model architectures, and common signal processing functions before applying on PyTorch.
+A toolbox for data manipulation and transformation for signal processing.

 ## Installation

 Currently, this has not been released.
 Use Git or checkout with SVN, and install the dependencies: